kireol/Android-Clean-Architecture-Demo/README.md

 ## Installation
 Load project in Android Studio

-Edit local.properties

-Add a new line to the end of the file
+Edit local.properties add your api keys to the end of the file

 ```
-PlacesApiKey = YOUR API KEY HERE
+GOOGLE_MAPS_API_KEY = your api key
+GOOGLE_PLACES_API_KEY = your api key
 ```

 Run and install